cornersresearch/Ross-et-al_PNAS2023/README.md

 estimate the effect of outreach services on *victimization* and/or *arrest for a violent offense* among participants.
 A version of this code base was used to estimate survival probabilities for victimization and arrest for a violent offense for participants in Chicago CRED.
 Analyses and methodologies are presented in *Ross et al. 2023, Proceedings of the National Academy of Sciences*.
+All code in this repository is designed to run in either RStudio or shell.

 ## Methodology